ChairOfStructuralMechanicsTUM/Mechanics_Apps/DevelopmentGuideline.md

 foo()
 ```

-* ColumnDataSources can hold any number of variables using a directory and lists.
+* ColumnDataSources can hold any number of variables using a dictionary and lists.
 * Updating single variables of a ColumnDataSource is **not** possible.
 Always update the whole dict, otherwise variables will get lost.
 * All "global" variables need to be loaded in the specific function.
 If in-place-operations were used, the saving step is optional.